Eyrbyggja saga: Ghost tales in the Saga

 Eyrbyggja Saga describes numerous supernatural events that mainly consist of undead animals rising up through the floor and Draugrs coming into the house to warm themselves by the fire.
 The Draugrs in the Saga have a mixture of characteristics that are "typical" of Norse ghosts.

 Thorolf Halt-Foot

 Chapter 31 of Eyrbyggja Saga reveals the death of Thorolf Halt-Foot, who is also the father of Arnkel.
 Thorolf is reincarnated as a Draugr and a frightening marauder who leaves his tomb to cause devastation around Þórsnes.
 Thorolf's undead ventures also reveal specific overtones from the Wild Hunt legends.
 Thorolf's body is buried, reburied, burned, and is reincarnated as a bull, though he continued to cause relentless terror for nearly a year before he finally was permanently laid to rest by Arnkel, who buried his remains on a hillside.
 Arnkel constructed a high stone wall around Thorolf's grave so that Thorolf could not overcome it.
 However, Thorolf seemed to continually haunt the hillside where he was buried.

-This event took place in the autumn at Hvammr, that [one day] neither the shepherd nor the sheep came home.
-In the morning a search was made, and the shepherd was found dead not far from Þórólfrs cairn; he was completely coalblack and every bone was broken.
-He was buried near Þórólfr.
-Of all the sheep in the valley, some were found dead, and the rest that had strayed into the mountains were never found.
-Whenever birds landed on Þórólfrs grave, they fell down dead.